lgondara/qa_gen/iclr_blogpost_draft (1).md

     Figure 1: Our pragmatic hybrid architecture processes reports through layers of increasing sophistication, reserving expensive models for genuinely difficult cases.
 </div>

 **Layer 1: Regular Expressions (The "Boring" Layer)**

 For structured data like dates, histology codes, or tumor staging notation, regex provides 100% precision and zero hallucinations.
 It's fast, cheap, and explainable.
 Extracting "Grade 3" from "Histologic grade: 3/3" requires no machine learning.

 **Layer 2: Specialized BERT Models (The "Efficient" Layer)**

-For classification tasks requiring semantic understanding, a fine-tuned ClinicalBERT or PubMedBERT is vastly more efficient than prompting larger LLMs<d-cite key="lee2020biobert,alsentzer2019publicly"></d-cite>.
+For classification tasks requiring semantic understanding, a fine-tuned BERT or Gatortron is vastly more efficient than prompting larger LLMs.
 Smaller domain-specific models often outperform general-purpose LLMs on focused tasks while costing a fraction of the computational budget.

 **Layer 3: LLMs (The "Smart" Layer)**

-We reserve GenAI for ambiguous cases, summarization, or extracting nuanced entities where context is key.
-This represents a small fraction of our cases but handles scenarios where simpler methods fail.
+We reserve Generative AI for ambiguous cases, summarization, or extracting nuanced entities where context is key.
+This represents a small fraction of our cases but handles scenarios where simpler methods fail or are not best suited for the job.

-**The Unsung Hero: Report Segmentation**
+### The Unsung Hero: Report Segmentation

 Pathology reports are full of noise: headers, disclaimers, clinical history.
-Using a lightweight model to segment the report and feed only the "Diagnosis" section to downstream models improved performance more than simply scaling up model size.
-Report segmentation is the unsung hero—preprocessing matters more than model size.
+Using a lightweight model to segment the report and feed only the important sections (such as diagnosis) to downstream models improved performance more than simply scaling up model size.
+Report segmentation is the unsung hero, as with many machine learning tasks, preprocessing matters more than model size.

 The lesson: model selection should be pragmatic, not trendy.
 Match the complexity of the method to the complexity of the problem.
 Don't use a cannon to kill a fly.

 ## Data Quality is Everything

 In academic datasets, the labels are provided.
-In healthcare, **labels must be created, often by the same experts you're trying to automate.** We found that label noise was a massive bottleneck.
+In healthcare, labels must be created, often by the same experts you're trying to automate.
+We found that label noise was a massive bottleneck.

 ### The Fix: Consensus-Based Code Books

 We moved away from single-annotator workflows to a consensus-based approach.
 We spent weeks strictly defining annotation guidelines before training a single model.
 This required facilitated sessions with senior registrars to discuss edge cases, create precise definitions for each label, and establish decision trees for ambiguous scenarios.
 The result was high inter-annotator agreement.
 If humans can't agree on the label, the model has no chance.

 ### Data Drift is Real

-Medical terminology, reporting formats, and clinical practices all evolve<d-cite key="finlayson2021clinician"></d-cite>.
+Medical terminology, reporting formats, and clinical practices all evolve.
 A model trained on 2019 pathology reports can struggle with 2022 reports that use newer terminology and different formats.

 ```mermaid
 graph LR